coedv-hub/MCOA/README.md

-# Multi-Strategy Enhanced COA for Path Planning in Autonomous Navigation
+# 🚀Multi-Strategy Enhanced COA for Path Planning in Autonomous Navigation

-This repository contains the source code and experimental results for the paper titled **"Multi-Strategy Enhanced COA for Path Planning in Autonomous Navigation"**.
-The paper proposes a novel optimization algorithm called **MCOA** (Multi-Strategy Enhanced Crayfish Optimization Algorithm) for path planning in both 3D UAV and 2D mobile robot scenarios.
+Welcome to the repository!
+This repository showcases the source code and experimental results of **MCOA (Multi-Strategy Enhanced Crayfish Optimization Algorithm)**, designed for autonomous navigation.
+We have validated its performance in path planning scenarios for 3D UAVs and 2D mobile robots.

 ## Repository Structure